Vocab Voyage

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Useful for hosts that don't yet support prompts/list', which tells the agent when to use this tool (when the standard endpoint is unavailable) and implies when not to use it (when prompts/list works).
-This is clear guidance without needing to name a sibling.
+The description explicitly says 'Useful for hosts that don't yet support prompts/list', providing clear guidance on when to use this tool.
+It does not mention when not to use it, but the context is sufficiently clear for selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.